adelevski/CryptoPortfolioOptimizer/README.md

-# Crypto Portfolio Optimizer
+# Asset Tracker & Portfolio Optimizer

-An MPT inspired cryptocurrency portfolio optimizer, using SciPy's optimization package and yfinance for pricing data.
+A lightweight, and MPT inspired portfolio optimizer, using SciPy's optimization package and yfinance for pricing data.
+Included is a tracking module which uses CCXT to gather my personal investments across multiple cryptocurrency exchanges.